-Working with the One Network, the local specialists for all things related to PE, sport, physical activity and wellbeing, we have gathered together some of the most up to date guidance and resources relating to PE and Sport Premium funding, and the benefits of PE and Physical Activity to support the well-being of your students and staff as pupils start their transition from home learning back to the school environment.
+Working with the One Network, the local specialists for all things related to PE, sport, physical activity and wellbeing, we have gathered together some of the most up to date guidance and resources relating to PE and Sport Premium funding, and the benefits of PE and Physical Activity to support the well-being of your students and staff as pupils.

-To keep informed of future webinars, and to access the latest news and support from Active Lincolnshire and the One Network sign up to our schools e-newsletter.
+To keep informed of the latest news and support from Active Lincolnshire and the One Network sign up to our schools e-newsletter.

 For the latest government guidance on the use of PE and Sport Premium funding click here